bebasid/KominFudge/README.en.md

 | [OVPN](https://ovpn.com) | **Secure** | Paid | 102 |

 ### VPN for Advanced Users[🔝](#navigation)
-VPN in this section needs configuration, if you just want a Out of the box VPN, please ignore this
+VPN in this section needs configuration, if you just want a Out of the box VPN, please ignore this.

 | Name | Description |
 | :---: | :---: |